verbeemen/Udacity-Computer-Vision/Project_2_Image_Captioning/README.md

  - Hyperparameter optimization
  - Model and dataset versioning

-If you are really interested in the exact parameters of my model for this project... then you can find them in the link below.
+If you are really interested in the exact parameters of my model... then you can find them in the link below.
 https://wandb.ai/verbeemen/udacity_computer_vision-project_2?workspace=user-verbeemen

 <img src="https://github.com/verbeemen/Udacity-Computer-Vision/blob/main/Project_2_Image_Captioning/images/image_captioning_loss.png"  width="640px"/>